UConn Huskies women's basketball: Early Years (1974–1985)

 The UConn Huskies' first ever game was played on December 5, 1974, and was a 40–27 win over visiting Eastern Connecticut State University.
 After winning their first two games, the team lost the other eight in a 10-game season.
-The team had a losing record during its first six seasons under coaches Sandra Hamm (1974–75) and Wanda Flora (1975–80), and only one winning season (in 1980–81) in five seasons under Jean Balthaser (1980–85).
+The team had a losing record during its first six seasons under coaches Sandra Hamm (1974–75) and Wanda Flora (1975–80), and only one winning season in five seasons under Jean Balthaser (1980–85).

 Arrival of Coach Auriemma (1985–1991)

 Prior to the 1985–86 season, UConn hired Geno Auriemma as their new head coach, who had served as assistant coach at Virginia, with the goal of revitalizing the program.
 Auriemma's training skills had an immediate impact, and the team showed steady signs of progress: after going 12–15 in his first season in 1985–86, Auriemma led UConn to winning seasons in 1986–87 and 1987–88.

-Auriemma pulled off one of his biggest and most important early recruiting successes in 1987 when he convinced an All-American from New Hampshire, Kerry Bascom, to come to UConn.
-Bascom had an immediate impact on the UConn program: in 1989 she won the Big East Player of the Year award as a sophomore (she also won the award in her junior and senior years) and led UConn to its first Big East regular season and tournament titles, along with its first-ever NCAA tournament appearance at a #8 seed; the tournament ended in a first round loss to #9 seed La Salle, 72–63.
+Auriemma pulled off one of his biggest and most important early recruiting successes in 1987 when he persuaded an All-American from New Hampshire, Kerry Bascom, to come to UConn.
+Bascom had an immediate impact on the UConn program.
+In 1989 she won the Big East Player of the Year award as a sophomore (she also won the award in her junior and senior years) and led UConn to its first Big East regular season and tournament titles, along with its first-ever NCAA tournament appearance at a #8 seed.
+However, the Huskies season ended in the first round with a loss to #9 seed La Salle, 72–63.

 With Bascom and teammates Laura Lishness, Megan Pattyson, Wendy Davis and Debbie Baer, UConn reached the NCAA Tournament again in 1990 as a #4 seed, losing 61–59 to Clemson in the second round after a first-round bye.